ethmarks/ethmarks.github.io/projects_src/personalwebsite.md

 ## Accessibility

 This site is designed to be accessible to as many users as possible.
-Before each [git push](https://git-scm.com/docs/git-push), I test every single page in Firefox's [Responsive Design Mode](https://firefox-source-docs.mozilla.org/devtools-user/responsive_design_mode/) to ensure that the site remains functional on a variety of devices.
 I've done my best to follow best practices regarding meta tags, semantic markup, keyboard navigation, and alt text.
+Also, before each [git push](https://git-scm.com/docs/git-push) I test every single page in Firefox's [Responsive Design Mode](https://firefox-source-docs.mozilla.org/devtools-user/responsive_design_mode/) to ensure that the site remains functional on different devices and screens.

 ## Conclusion